For Your Visit

 How can students seek assistance through the program?

 Students seeking assistance can simply visit the Kangaroo Pantry.
-The academic year hours of operation for the pantry are Tuesdays from 2:30 p.m. – 5:30 p.m. and Wednesdays from 1:00 pm – 4:00 pm.
+The academic year hours of operation for the pantry are Tuesdays from 1:30 p.m. – 5:30 p.m., as well as Wednesdays and Thursdays from 1:00 pm – 5:00 pm.
 The pantry is located at 4825 Troost.
 Please visit the Kangaroo Pantry Webpage for more information.

 Why have a meal donation program?